natikgadzhi/respawn-io/content/posts/trade-offs-of-designing-in-html-and-rails.md

 ---
 title: The Trade-offs of Designing in HTML and Rails
-excerpt: Rails approach to designing products (in code) allows teams to build _extremely quickly_, but constraints the team's ability to think with unorthodox or new approaches.
-Here's what I've seen happen in practice, when designing in code works well, what are some of the downsides, and when it just doesn't work at all.
+excerpt: "Rails approach to designing products (in code) allows teams to build _extremely quickly_, but constraints the team's ability to think with unorthodox or new approaches.
+Here's what I've seen happen in practice, when designing in code works well, what are some of the downsides, and when it just doesn't work at all."
 created: 2023-11-30
-modified: 2023-11-30
+modified: 2023-12-01
 draft: false
-meta_description: Here's what I've seen happen in practice, when designing in code works well, what are some of the downsides, and when it just doesn't work at all.
+meta_description: "Here's what I've seen happen in practice, when designing in code works well, what are some of the downsides, and when it just doesn't work at all."
 meta_keywords: Ruby on Rails, design in html, design in code
 tags:
   - rails
 og_image_hide_description: true
 ---

 # The Trade-offs of Designing in HTML and Rails

 Folks at 37Signals have _strong opinions_ on how to build products for the Web.
 Between ShapeUp, design philosophy, and Rails approaches to frontend, monolith vs services, and infrastructure, there are a _number of conventions_.